bandprotocol/vrf-worker-v1/README.md

 # Band VRF Worker

-### What is VRF Worker
+### What is VRF Worker?

-VRF Worker is an off-chain service used for relaying VRF random value requests and results between the BandChain and the target chain (e.g. Ethereum).
+VRF Worker is an off-chain service used for relaying VRF random value requests and results between the BandChain and the client chain (e.g. Ethereum).
 It works as follows:

-1. The VRF Worker listens for incoming VRF random value requests from a VRF Contract on the target chain
+1. The VRF Worker listens for incoming VRF random value requests from a VRF Contract on the client chain
-2. The VRF Worker relays these requests to BandChain, and retrieves the generated VRF random values and the BandChain Merkle proofs
+2. The VRF Worker relays these requests to BandChain, and retrieves the generated VRF random values and the corresponding BandChain Merkle proofs
-3. The proofs get relayed to the Bridge Contract, via the VRF Contract, for verification
+3. The proofs get relayed to the Bridge Contract, via the VRFProvider Contract, for verification
 4. If the proofs are verified successfully, the VRF Worker returns the generated VRF random values back to the VRF contract

 ## Deployment